parabix/parabix-devel-mirror/implementationGuide-RadicalGrep.md

 * `inputfiles`:  The file(s) that will be searched.

 * `allfiles`: Stores the filepaths.
 When a file has finished being processed, it gets popped from the vector so that a new file can be looked at.

+* `indexMode`: An optional command flag; indicates if radical indices are being used.

+* `color`: Command options for colourization.

 * `radicalREs`: Stores the return value of `generateREs()`.